From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Introduction

 We conducted three case studies spanning three \ac{AI} systems (linear regression, reinforcement learning, transformer-based text-to-image models) across two domains of application (creative practice and medicine).
 Following the existing handbook by Leveson and Thomas, we conducted \ac{STPA} on the three case studies \cite{Leveson_undated-zz} and documented our interpretive and reflexive experience in the process.
-We find that \ac{STPA}-based analysis of AI provides the means for detecting potential sources of harm considering the interaction between various AI system components while accounting for social dynamics.
-Moreover, this approach aids in establishing traceable accountability chain between foreseeable harm and those who can mitigate the harm, while enabling monitoring of emergent hazards over time.
-We present a guideline, \acf{PHASE}, documenting our translation of \ac{STPA} for \ac{AI}.
-The guideline has been designed to enable individuals without previous training in system safety to conduct \ac{STPA} for \ac{AI} systems in a step-by-step manner.
-This work contributes to the growing body of responsible and safe \ac{AI} practices discourse by: 1) producing an \ac{STPA} guideline adopted for \ac{AI}; 2) providing three diverse case studies to illustrate the outcome of the analyses, and 3) presenting four much-needed affordances in sociotechnical analysis of \ac{AI} systems and enable safer \ac{AI} deployment.
+We find that \ac{STPA}-based analysis of AI provides the means for detecting potential sources of harm along both the development and operation of AI systems.
+We present a guideline, \acf{PHASE}, documenting our translation of \ac{STPA} for \ac{AI}, considering the aforementioned unique characteristics.
+The guideline introduces key considerations that need to be accounted for when applying \ac{STPA} for \ac{AI} systems.
+This work contributes to the growing body of responsible and safe \ac{AI} practices discourse by: 1) producing \ac{PHASE} guidelines that adapt \ac{STPA} to the specific challenges of \ac{AI} systems and enable system-level hazard analysis for \ac{AI}; 2) providing three diverse case studies to illustrate the outcome of the analyses, and 3) presenting four affordances as shown by empirical investigation of these case studies.

-In the remainder of this paper, we contextualize our work in safety engineering, system safety, and current discourse around responsible and safe \ac{AI} development (Section \ref{background}).
-We describe our case studies, and the method used to develop the \ac{PHASE} guideline in Section \ref{methodology}.
-The results of the developed guideline with illustrative examples from the case studies are provided in Section \ref{interpretations}.
-We present the four affordances of \ac{STPA}-based approach in Section \ref{affordances} and discuss the implications for responsible \ac{AI} in Section \ref{discussion}.